-How often should you post to you blog?
+How often should you post to your blog?
 It depends.
-Experts other than myself say once a week, or more.
+Experts other than myself say once a week or more.
 Can you afford the time to post several well thought out and researched articles on your blog?
 Let alone in a week?
 Consistently?
 I talked about the time commitment in my first blog post about how blogging can help your business.
 Some articles with research, choosing the proper images and actually writing the blog can take 4 to 6 hours or more.
 Keep reading and we’ll cover some tips to help you create good habits on how to write your blog posts and publish them consistently.

 Set a publishing schedule you can keep

-Most small businesses do not have a dedicated in house marketing team.
+Most small businesses do not have a dedicated in-house marketing team.
 Let alone one that exclusively focuses on creating content for the business.
 A lot of small businesses are just a single person.
 That means in addition to your day to day duties, you need to squeeze in some time to put on the marketing hat.
 Here’s where you need to be honest with yourself and think about how much time you can realistically commit to maintaining a blog.

-As an example, at One Dog Solutions we’ve decided that once a month will be our posting schedule.
+As an example, at One Dog Solutions, we’ve decided that once a month will be our posting schedule.
 It’s realistic, and we can reasonably schedule it into our workload along with web design and marketing for our clients.
 Once a month posting is also one of the minimum frequencies that we recommend.
-Keep in mind, with a less frequent posting schedule, you will want to focus on more in depth articles.
+Keep in mind, with a less frequent posting schedule, you will want to focus on more in-depth articles.
 You’ll need to provide more value to your audience with each article with this type of blog posting frequency.

 Posting content on a regular basis is a solid foundation for your marketing that often only takes your time.
 Time is also a commodity that we’re often the shortest on.
 By identifying a sustainable schedule that you’re comfortable with, you’ll be on your way to blogging success.